 A requirement for participating in World Taekwondo competition

-The black belt is also a condition for participation in international competitions of World Taekwondo.
+A black belt is also a condition for participation in international competitions of World Taekwondo.
 However, a good fighter is not necessarily a good black belt.
-And conversely, a good black belt is not necessarily a good fighter, but rather an individual with a positive and constructive attitude towards the practice of Taekwondo and life in general.
+And conversely, a good black belt is not necessarily a good fighter, but rather an individual with a positive and constructive attitude toward the practice of Taekwondo and life in general.

 A lifelong training to become an expert